shruti-torane8431/Bank_app/README.md

-1.Project Title
-Example: # Bank Application using OOP in Python
+1.Project Title: *Bank Application using OOP in Python*

 2.Description
 This is a simple bank application built using Object-Oriented Programming (OOP) in Python.